 Our survey also suggests that women are getting hit particularly hard by the pandemic.
 When asked how they would spend a second relief check, women were more likely than men to use their check to pay for bills (35% versus 19% of men), buy groceries (31% versus 20%) and cover rent or mortgage payments (24% versus 15%).

 Meanwhile, we found that 69% of men said they would save at least some of their second relief check, while only 45% of women plan to do the same.
-These findings indicate that women are likely in a more vulnerable financial position compared to their male counterparts, who seem likelier to be able to afford to put their relief check in savings rather than spend it on essentials.
+These findings indicate that women are likely in a more vulnerable financial position compared to their male counterparts, who seem likelier to put their relief check in savings rather than spend it on essentials.

 Both Republicans and Democrats support another round of stimulus checks